scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/remove-node.rst

 If the node status is **Down Normal (DN)**, you should try to restore it.
 Once the node is up, use the ``nodetool decommission`` command (see `Removing a Running Node`_) to remove it.

-If all attempts to restore the node have failed and the node is down, you can remove the node by running the ``nodetool removenode`` command providing the Host ID of the node you are removing.
+If all attempts to restore the node have failed and the node is **permanently down**, you can remove the node by running the ``nodetool removenode`` command providing the Host ID of the node you are removing.
 See :doc:`nodetool removenode </operating-scylla/nodetool-commands/removenode>` for details.

 .. warning::